currents-dev/playwright-aws-codebuild-example/README.md

 ## Documentation

 The repo contains a few Playwright tests with one test that always fails (intentionally).
-The example configuration files use [AWS CodeBuild Batch Bulld matrix](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html#batch_build_matrix) to run 3 containers for parallelization.
+The example [buildspec.yml](https://github.com/currents-dev/aws-codebuild-example/blob/main/buildspec.yml) defines a configuration for running cypress tests in parallel mode using 3 workers in [matrix mode](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html#batch_build_matrix).
+The example is designed to be executed as a [batch build](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html).

 To reproduce the setup:

+- Create a new Build Project in AWS CodeBuild - set the resource class and AWS-specific configuration according to your needs.

 - Create an organization, get your **Record Key** and **Project Id** at https://app.currents.dev
-- Set [GitHub secret variable](https://docs.github.com/en/actions/reference/encrypted-secrets) `CURRENTS_RECORD_KEY`.

-This is an example repository that showcases using [Currents.dev](https://currents.dev) for running parallel cypress tests using AWS CodeBuild CI

-The example [buildspec.yml](https://github.com/currents-dev/aws-codebuild-example/blob/main/buildspec.yml) defines a configuration for running cypress tests in parallel mode using 3 workers in [matrix mode](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html#batch_build_matrix).
-The example is designed to be executed within a [batch build](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html).
+- Save **Record Key** as `CURRENTS_RECORD_KEY`[Environment variable](https://docs.aws.amazon.com/codebuild/latest/userguide/change-project-console.html#change-project-console-environment).
+Treat this variable as a secret - i.e. store it in a secure storage.
+- Update the command in `buildspec.yml` with the **Project Id**

 - Note: The example uses [CODEBUILD_INITIATOR](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html) as a [CI Build ID](https://currents.dev/readme/guides/cypress-ci-build-id).
 When testing interactively, the CODEBUILD_INITIATOR will be set to the username of the build initiator.
-When running a batched build, the variable will have the batch build id.
+When running a batched build, the variable will have the batch build ID.

-- Note: get your record key from [Currents.dev](https://app.currents.dev) and set [AWS CodeBuild Environment Variable](https://docs.aws.amazon.com/codebuild/latest/userguide/change-project-console.html#change-project-console-environment) variable `CURRENTS_RECORD_KEY`

-- Note: set the `projectId` in `currents.config.js` - obtain the project id from [Currents.dev](https://app.currents.dev)

-- Note: use CLI arguments to customize your cypress-cloud runs, e.g.: `npx cypress-cloud run --parallel --record --key <your currents.dev key> --group groupA`